bhavenp/docker_sentiment_analysis/README.md

-# Deployable Sentiment Analysis model
+# Dockerized Sentiment Analysis application

-This repo is for developing a sentiment analysis model that can be deployed using a Flask application.
+This repo is for developing a Dockerized sentiment analysis application that I built in [this repo](https://github.com/bhavenp/deployable_sentiment_analysis/).
-This project is an extension of the [ComputeFest 2020- "Notebook to Cloud" workshop](https://github.com/Harvard-IACS/2020-ComputeFest).

 ## Steps
-1. Build a training pipeline to train & save a sentiment analysis model.
+1. Build a Docker container that serves the sentiment analysis model.
+This model should only have to be loaded once when the containers starts up.
-2. Build a Flask app that has an endpoint that can receive data in the form of sentences and return sentiment predictions/scores.
-3. Build a GUI through which users can submit a sentence.
-GUI will then show the sentiment score.
+2. Build a Docker container that serves the UI through which users can submit a sentence.
+The UI will then send a request to the model container and show the related sentiment score.

 ## Present
 1. Use the the `sentiment_analysis_env.yaml` file at the root of the repo to create a Conda environment and start it.